dis-sg/dis-sg.github.io/_posts/2021-05-08-DBS-Singapore-Festival-Taiwan-2021.md

 <figcaption><a href="https://www.facebook.com/142816435924517/videos/506125574061879" target="_blank">(Source)</a></figcaption>
 </figure>

 Despite many events pivoting to online or hybrid formats since the start of the pandemic, I am surprised this Festival lacked digital presence apart from posts on DBS Taiwan's social media channels.
-Nonetheless, this is a decent effort to engage the Taiwanese about Singapore
+Nonetheless, this is a decent effort to engage the Taiwanese about Singapore's attractions and products.

 While a travel bubble has not yet been established with Taiwan, count on citizens from both countries to jostle for tickets once recreational flights are announced.